tersesystems/terse-logback/README.md

 If you want to add more context and don't want it to show up in the message, you can use [`net.logstash.logback.marker.Markers`](https://github.com/logstash/logstash-logback-encoder/blob/logstash-logback-encoder-5.2/src/main/java/net/logstash/logback/marker/Markers.java) instead.

-If you don't want to pass through anything at all, and instead use a proxy logger, you can use `com.tersesystems.logback.proxy.ProxyContextLogger`, which applies it under the hood.
-Adding state to the logger is one of those useful tricks that can make life easier, as long as you implement `org.slf4j.Logger` and don't expose your logger to the world.
-This is discussed in the "Logging with Injected Context" section.

 ```java
 package example;